Igor Figueiredo

 Igor Almeida Figueiredo (born October 11, 1977) is a Brazilian former professional snooker player.
+As an amateur, Figueiredo entered the International Open Series (PIOS) tour in 2009 finishing 12th at year end.
+The same year, he was a finalist at the IBSF World Championship, earning himself a wild card entry onto the main tour for 2010.
+He went on to play as a professional from 2010-2017 but was relegated from the tour at the end of the 2017 season.

+Since his relegation, Figueiredo has competed in the World Seniors Tour.
+He was a runner-up in the UK Seniors Championship in 2018 and the winner of the World Seniors Championship in 2024, meeting Ken Doherty in the final on both occasions.
+By winning the tournament in 2024, Figueiredo qualified for the 2024 Champion of Champions tournament.

+In September 2025, he won the Pan American Open Snooker Championship for the second time and thereby secured his return to the tour from the 2026–27 season onwards.

 Career

 Amateur career

-Prior to entering the PIOS tour in 2009, Figueiredo had only played on 10-foot tables in his home country.
+Prior to entering the International Open Series (PIOS) tour in 2009, Figueiredo had only played on 10-foot tables in his home country.
 Despite this, his results were impressive, allowing him to finish 12th on the year-end ranking list.
-Figueiredo's most significant achievement however came at the 2009 IBSF World Championship, as he enjoyed a spectacular run to the final.
+Figueiredo's most significant achievement, however, came at the 2009 IBSF World Championship, as he enjoyed a spectacular run to the final.
 Although he lost 10–8 to experienced Alfie Burden, he was given a wild card by WPBSA onto the main tour for 2010/2011.

 2010–2012

 In his first professional tournament, the minor-ranking PTC Event 1, Figueiredo won two matches to reach the last 32.
 He went further in the Event 3, losing a decider to Barry Hawkins in the last 16.
 At the Shanghai Masters, Figueiredo beat Jamie O'Neill 5–4 and David Gilbert 5–4 (despite being docked a frame for forgetting his cue).
 His run ended in the last 64 losing 5–1 to Fergal O'Brien.
 He also qualified for the televised stages of the World Open, losing 0–3 in the third round to Mark Williams.
 From this point however, Figueiredo started to struggle for form, losing all his opening matches at the major tournaments.
 Thanks to his strong performances at the PTC events he was able to retain his tour card for the 2011/12 season, despite finishing only 80th in the world rankings.

 Due to the lack of sponsorship Figueiredo only entered qualifying for one ranking event of the next season, the 2012 World Championship, where he won three matches, before losing 7–10 to Joe Jogia.
 He also participated in the inaugural Brazil Masters and defeated world number 17 Jamie Cope in the first round 4–2, but then lost by the same scoreline to Graeme Dott in the quarter-finals.